 Under the terms of our appointment we are required to undertake a number of other areas of audit activity.
-These include certifying authorities Whole of Government Accounts returns as well as certifying any applicable grant claims and returns such as the non-domestic rates return and housing benefits subsidy claim.
+These include certifying authorities Whole of Government Accounts returns and certifying any applicable grant claims and returns such as the non-domestic rates return and housing benefits subsidy claim.